The Goldbach conjecture states that every even number greater than two is the sum of two prime numbers. For example:

 Your program should continue asking for a value until it is given an even number greater than 2.

-Using packages from the Racket "Planet" repository is not acceptable.
+Using packages from the Racket "Planet" repository is not allowed, but anything included with the Racket standard library is.